 Let them be kids

 Play, play, and more play.
 Explore, discover, create… Curious?
 YES!
-Boredom is good – when children are bored – in my opinion – they explore, discover, and create.
+Boredom is good.
+In my opinion, when children are bored, they explore, discover, and create.
 They are compelled to entertain themselves.
-What drives this force.
+What drives this force?
 CURIOSITY!

-We live in a world that is so structured, so – “on time/perfect/immediate”… We need to let our children play, unstructured.
-We need to let them process their individual thoughts in a safe space where parental guidance is welcomed.
+We live in a world that is so structured, so “on time/perfect/immediate.”
+We need to let our children play unstructured.
+We need to let them process their thoughts in a safe space where parental guidance is welcomed.

 We need to create a safe space where they feel free to explore and ask for guidance if need be.

 As I mentioned above, turn their curiosity into something tangible.
-We can also encourage curiosity through our children’s senses.
-(Yup, open-ended questions happen here too) – see the correlation?
-Let them question you, let them question the norm!
+We can also encourage curiosity through ourchildren’ss senses.
+(Yup, open-ended questions happen here, too.)
+See the correlation?
+Let them question you; let them question the norm!

 - Smell – What are you experiencing, what would you change, what do you like/or not like, and why?